Quantum simulation of time-dependent Hamiltonians via commutator-free quasi-Magnus operators: Conclusion

 In this paper, we have analyzed commutator-free quasi-Magnus operators (CFQMs) as a technique to implement time evolution under time-dependent Hamiltonians.
 The key contribution of this paper is providing a bound to the error of this method.
 This estimation allows us to find regimes where these operators outperform the alternative product formula techniques.
 Overall, we have found the split-operator CFQMs to exhibit a particularly performant behavior.

-From a theoretical perspective, it would be desirable to find methods to systematically compute CFQM coefficients to arbitrary order~\cite{blanes2006fourth,alvermann2011high,blanes2017high}.
-As far as we know, our work is the first attempt at finding the error bounds, which include error expressions that are rather unique compared to those of other time-dependent simulation methods.
-Thus, it is likely that our error bounds are not tight, and further work may be able to improve them, either by deriving better bounds for each of the error terms, or via alternative constructions altogether.
+From a theoretical perspective, it would be desirable to find methods to systematically compute CFQM coefficients to arbitrary order~\cite{blanes2006fourth,alvermann2011high,blanes2017high,blanes2018time}.
+As far as we know, our work is the first attempt at finding the error bounds, which include error expressions that are quite different from those of other time-dependent simulation methods.
+Yet, as noted above our bound for the quadrature error is disappointing because it does not achieve $O(h^{2s+1})$ convergence we know CFQMs achieve~\cite{blanes2020convergence}.
+Further, it is likely that our error bounds are not tight, and further work may be able to improve them, either by deriving better bounds for each of the error terms, or via alternative constructions altogether.
 For instance, the error bounds we derive exhibit worse scaling than Trotter's quasi-linear behavior in $n$ for the Heisenberg Hamiltonian in~\cref {eq:Heisenberg_Hamiltonian}~\cite{childs2019nearly}.
-It would be desirable to find out whether it is possible to find alternative $O(n^{1+o(1)})$ bounds.
-Explicit error bounds should be considered for cases where the Hamiltonian is unbounded too~\cite{hochbruck2003magnus,singh2018high,blanes2018convergence,an2021time}.
+It would be desirable to find out whether it is possible to find alternative $O(n^{1+o(1)})$ bounds, or if it is possible to achieve commutator scaling and weak dependence on the derivatives shown in LCU-based Magnus techniques~\cite{fang2024time}.
+Explicit error bounds should be considered for cases where the Hamiltonian is unbounded too~\cite{hochbruck2003magnus,singh2018high,blanes2018convergence,blanes2020convergence,an2021time}, as well as for other CFQM constructions~\cite{alvermann2011high,blanes2017high,blanes2018time}.
+The advanced techniques reported in~\cite{blanes2018convergence,blanes2020convergence} might be a good starting point for that endeavor.

+A very useful next step would be the development of a CFQM operator tailored to periodic Hamiltonians, the counterpart to the Floquet evolution algorithm developed in the LCU paradigm~\cite{mizuta2023optimal}.
+While there exists a Floquet-Magnus operator, see~\cite{casas2001floquetmagnus}, its commutator-free approximations have not yet been developed.